KitronikLtd/pxt-kitronik-halohd/README.md

 ```

 Read Time Blocks
-These blocks will allow to read the current time either as a string or individually as a number
+These blocks will allow to read the current time either as a string or the individual parts as a number
 ```blocks
 basic.showString(kitronik_halo_hd.readTime())
 basic.showNumber(kitronik_halo_hd.readTimeParameter(TimeParameter.Hours))